30-Year-Old Pitcher – Cleveland Indians

-Signed a minor league deal with the Twins in February of 2013.
+Signed a minor league contract with the Indians in February of 2014.

-Davies signed a minor league contract with Minnesota, Jerry Crasnick of ESPN reports.
+Davies signed a minor league contract with the Indians on Wednesday.

 To instantly reveal our fantasy analysis of every player – including Kyle Davies – simply subscribe now.